MDSplus/mdsplus/mdstcpip/docs/Clients_connection.md

  connection handling, attempting to reduce the connection time in high latency connections.

- Once the soket has been opened the server enters the AcceptConnection() procedure that actually instances the client \ref Connection structure.
-Then it puts itself in a loop waiting for data, calling GetMdsMsg() function that triggers recv() IoRoutine method.
+ Once the soket has been opened the server enters the \ref AcceptConnection() procedure that actually instances the client \ref Connection structure.
+Then it puts itself in a loop waiting for data, calling \ref GetMdsMsg() function that triggers recv()
+ \ref IoRoutine method.
- The client steps into the DoLogin() function that sends a \ref Message (label M1 in figure) to the server holding the username string and the client compression level in the status field.
+ The client steps into the \ref DoLogin() function that sends a \ref Message (label M1 in figure) to the server holding the username string and the client compression level in the status field.
- User is authorised at the server side using authorize() plugin routine, and the answer collected by AcceptConnection is sent back to the client by a new Message structure only filled in the status field.
+ User is authorised at the server side using authorize() plugin routine, and the answer collected by \ref AcceptConnection() is sent back to the client by a new Message structure only filled in the status field.
  Here the status has a special formatting that carries the actual authorization result in the first bit and the server value of accepted connection compression